redking/react-transform-qa-classes/README.md

 Simple Babel plugin that adds classes to React component root nodes generated from the `displayName` or class name.

-This was developed for a specific use case, but I guess it could be useful more generally.
+This was developed for a specific use case, but I guess it could be useful more generally (or at least as a code reference).
 It's an alpha release - I have yet to test it in the wild.

 ## Usage